mars0i/majure/README.md

 constants for each variable, and hand-boxing numbers when using `aset`.
 On the other hand, it doesn't require four signatures (count 'em!) for every accessor, as the 3opt11 version does.

+#### 3opt15

+Exactly the same as 3opt11, but using `:unsynchronized-mutable` rather than `:volatile-mutable`.
+About the same speed as 3opt11: Running them simultaneously on a machine with sufficient cores, sometimes one wins, sometimes the other does, but the difference is no more than 3%. faster, it's only by one or two percentage point on average.